 The most common eye problems in children are caused by the shape and alignment of the eyes, including:

-Strabismus (eye turn) which occurs when the eyes are not properly aligned.
+Strabismus (eye turn) occurs when the eyes are not properly aligned.

-Refractive Errors which can result in blurry vision due to the shape of the eyeball or lens.
+Refractive Errors can result in blurry vision due to the shape of the eyeball or lens.

 There are three types of refractive errors:

 Dr. Puleo has pediatric optometric specialties in the following: